 - 2.1 In the event of dust becoming an issue there is potential for enforcement action from the Scottish Environment Protection Agency (SEPA) or the local authority.
 There is also the potential for legal action, which will have cost, programme and reputation implications. - 2.2 Likely actions and implications include: - Health and & Safety implications for operatives on site and wider public; - Nuisance to neighbours and bad publicity for the site; - Abatement notice or enforcement action from regulators; - Impact on project programme and budget (e.g. compliance with statutory notices relating to dust levels / abatement notices); - Under the Clean Air Act 1993 and Part 3 of the Environmental Protection Act 1990, local authorities can impose limits on dust generated from a site; - Impacts on ecology (e.g. impacting on plant growth, smothering of habitats, watercourse pollution, local pH changes etc)

-Applies to General Environmental Management Transmission TG-NET-ENV-520 Plan (GEMP) - Dust Management Revision: 1.01 Classification: Internal Issue Date: March 2024 Review Date: March 2027
+TG-NET-ENV-520 General Environmental Management Plan (GEMP) - Dust Management Fransmission Classification: Internal Issue Date: March 2024 Review Date: March 2027

 3.1 Planning the Works